learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ### Background on Jupyter

 Jupyter is a web application that allows someone to create and work with documents that have live code.
-It's a very popular tool among data scientists, as it allows for both explanation of thinking behind code as well as the code itself.
+It's a very popular tool among data scientists, as it allows for both explanations of thinking behind code as well as the code itself.

 ### Introduction to cells